FabianSalge/FabianSalge/README.md

 I just finished my MSc Computer Science at the University of St Andrews and now work as a software engineer.
 I have graduated with a BSc Computer Science from the University of Strathclyde.
 I have worked with: Java, Python, React, FastAPI, Typescript, Java Spring, TailwindCSS and more.
 Currently I am especially interested in automation and distributed systems.

-*   🌍  I'm based in St Andrews
+*   🌍  I'm based in Glasgow
 *   ✉️  You can contact me at [salgefabian@gmail.com](mailto:salgefabian@gmail.com)
 *   🧠  I'm learning Machine Learning